|

 EDITORS: Atopia Projects

-PUBLISHER: Atopia Projects, Peacock Visual Arts, and The Art Galleries at TCU.
+PUBLISHER: Atopia Projects, Fort Worth Contemporary Arts, Peacock Visual Arts, and Smith College Musuem of Art.

 FORMAT: 210x165mm